N4SJAMK/teamboard/README.md

 ## Setup

 This is a guide how to setup Contriboard development environment by using Vagrant-tool.
-[Vagnrant](https://www.vagrantup.com/) provides fast and conviniet way to deploy a development enviroment without extra work
+[Vagnrant](https://www.vagrantup.com/) provides fast and convinient way to deploy a development enviroment without extra work

 0. Setting up git, vagrant and downloading files